mobiusklein/numpress-rs/README.md

 A pure rust implementation of [ms-numpress](https://github.com/ms-numpress/ms-numpress), a fast, minimally lossy compression algorithm for mass spectrometry data.

 **Note**: This is a fork of https://github.com/Alexhuszagh/numpress, which only supported the linear encoding algorithm.
 This fork implements the short logged float encoding and positive integer encoding as well.
-It focuses on a Rust API, eschewing the original `no_std`/`extern "C"` interface.
+It focuses on a Rust API, and removes parts of the original `no_std`/`extern "C"` interface due to changes in FFI safety recommendations that no longer hold.

 # Getting Started